- Home

 may change their name by written notice that contains the voter’s

-date of birth or voter registration number or on a Voter Registration Application.
+date of birth or voter registration number or online at https://registertovoteflorida.gov/.

 Has